memgraph/documentation/pages/database-management.md

 ---
-title: Configuration features
+title: Database management
-description: Configure Memgraph to suit your graph project needs by accessing our comprehensive documentation.
-These features will ensure seamless configuration and monitoring of your instances.
+description: Learn how to manage your Memgraph instance and utilize its features.
 ---

-# Configuration features
+# Database management

 The following features enable you smooth configuration and monitoring of your instances.